demengc/PluginBase/README.md

 ## License

 This project is licensed under the MIT License.
-For more details, refer to the LICENSE.md file in the repository.
+For more details, refer to the LICENSE.txt file in the repository.

 ## Special Thanks

 A special thank you to [lucko](https://github.com/lucko/helper) for creating helper, a major part of this library.
 Your contributions have been invaluable to this project.

 ## Support